 The first night vision devices were developed back in 1935.
 The first devices were used by the Germans in the second world war, but they were very big and needed an additional infrared light source.
 These devices were called generation 0 night vision.

 Since then the development came up with new generations, which worked also without an additional IR source.

-The first passive analog NV devices which could operate with the ambient light were called Gen. 1 NV devices.
-Today Gen. 1 NV devices are still available, but with improved image intensifier tubes for even better picture quality and light amplification.
+The first passive analog Night Vision devices which could operate with the ambient light were called Gen. 1 Night Vision devices.
+Today Gen. 1 Night vision devices are still available, but with improved image intensifier tubes for even better picture quality and light amplification.

-Also Gen. 2 NV devices were further improved, and the Gen. 2+ image intensifier tubes were developed.
+Also Gen. 2 Night Vision devices were further improved, and the Gen. 2+ image intensifier tubes were developed.
 Devices with such an image intensifier tube are the most common high-quality devices in Europe since they offer extremely good quality picture and resolution.

 Gen. 3 Night vision devices are the most advanced and most improved night vision devices currently on the market and are in use by professionals like special forces, police, military, and so on.
 These devices feature a micro-channel plate like the Gen. 2 devices, but the photocathode is made of gallium arsenide.